Divij-999/FaishonFlow/README.md

-# ReWear – Community Clothing Exchange Platform
+# FaishonFlow – Community Clothing Exchange Platform

 **Problem Statement Chosen**: Problem Statement 3 – *ReWear: Community Clothing Exchange*

-ReWear is a full-stack web application built with **Django** (backend) and **React** (frontend).
+FaishonFlow is a full-stack web application built with **Django** (backend) and **React** (frontend).
 It allows users to exchange unused clothing via direct swaps or a point-based redemption system.
 The platform promotes **sustainable fashion** and reduces **textile waste** by encouraging the community to reuse wearable garments in an interactive and eco-friendly environment.

 ---